-What's their story of success?
+What's his story of success?
 How did Aigars Silkalns manage to grow his business THAT big?
 What's the contribution of affiliate programs in the growth and development of his digital project?
 We have reached Aigars for an interview.
 Here is what he has shared.

-Aigars Silkalns: At the very beginning, I did design, development, support and content creation and slowly gave away most of the tasks.
+Aigars Silkalns: At the very beginning, I did design, development, support, and content creation and slowly gave away most of the tasks.
 However, I still generate all content ideas, but I no longer write.
 My English has never been excellent, but with a good proofreader, even an untrained monkey can be a professional writer 🙂

 Aigars Silkalns: My initial plan with Colorlib was to learn web design and WordPress theme development, document my journey and showcase my work.
 Once I saw how well my WordPress themes were received, I had to do something about it.
 It took a while to figure everything out but mixing good content with free themes and templates is what got Colorlib this far.
 Never could have imagined that it will grow so big.